Parenting and Children's Book Author

 Fourth, whether you’ve chosen to breastfeed or bottle feed, expect your little one to eat erratically right at first.
 Remember, babies nutritional needs were met with a constancy and lack of effort in utero that can’t be fully replicated outside the womb.
 Their tummies are only about the size of a walnut in the first days, so they can’t eat enough at a feeding to last them more than two or three hours at most, and often far less!
 Also, if you’re breastfeeding it’s common to worry that your baby isn’t getting enough milk, but if you keep in mind how itty bitty their little tummies are, you’ll realize that it doesn’t take much to fill them up.
 Things to consider with breastfeeding are getting a good latch and establishing your supply, among others, and it’s often helpful to consult a lactation specialist for guidance.
 There are excellent resources available in most communities through your local hospital as well as online resources such as La Leche League and Kellymom.com.

 Fifth, while bathing baby may be fun, it really isn’t necessary and might be rather traumatic for them.
 ‘Topping and tailing’ is a term that means taking a warm, wet cloth (no soap) and gently washing their eyes (inner corner to outer corner to avoid infection), face, ears, head, and neck, and then washing their bottom, being careful to clean out all the little cracks and crevices.
-Follow that with cord care (gently cleaning the cord area with a cotton swab moistened with alcohol), and you’re done!
+Follow that with cord care (gently cleaning the cord area with a cotton swab moistened with a bit of alcohol or just water), and you’re done!

 Seventh, there is a big divide in parenting circles between the ‘co-sleepers’ and the ‘crib-sleepers’ so be aware that whichever choice you make will probably be challenged by more than one of your friends or relatives or even complete strangers who seem to have no issues with giving advice to someone they don’t know!
 Bottom line, if you choose to co-sleep, check here for ‘safe co-sleeping’ options, and then follow your instincts!
 If you choose to put your little one in a crib or bassinet, do yourself a favor and put it next to your bed to reduce your travel time in the middle of the night.
 You’ll thank me, I promise!